sirouk/chutes-jumpmaster/README.md

 - No file extensions (`.txt`, `.js`, etc.)
 - No root path (`/`)

-These are automatically filtered, but if you see this error, check your `CHUTE_STATIC_ROUTES`.
+These are automatically filtered by `register_passthrough_routes()`, but if you see this error, check your `CHUTE_STATIC_ROUTES`.

 ### Remote Build Requires Balance

 Remote builds require >= $50 USD account balance.
 Use `--local` for local builds.

+### Chute Not Ready After Deploy

+The deploy scripts poll for readiness by checking `/openapi.json`.
+If your service doesn't expose this:
+- Add a custom `/health` endpoint
+- Check logs: `docker logs -f chute-<module>` or view the log file path shown

+### Account Not Found

+Run `chutes register` to create `~/.chutes/config.ini`.
+The deploy script checks for this config and shows your username/payment address via menu option 9.

 ## How It Works